yangshengaa/dynamic_stock_industry_classification/index.md

 <a id="1">[1]</a>
 Gautier Marti, Frank Nielsen, Mikołaj Bińkowski, Philippe Donnat (2020).
-A review of two decades of correlations, hierarchies, networks and clustering in financial markets;
+A review of two decades of correlations, hierarchies, networks and clustering in financial markets.
 Signals and Communication Technology.

 <a id="2">[2]</a>
 Tumminello, M. and Aste, T. and Di Matteo, T. and Mantegna, R. N. (2005).
 A tool for filtering information in complex systems.
 Proceedings of the National Academy of Sciences.

+<a id="3">[3]</a>
+Mel MacMahon, Diego Garlaschelli (2014).
+Community detection for correlation matrices.
+Physical Review X.

+<a id="4">[4]</a>
+Won-Min Song,T. Di Matteo,Tomaso Aste (2012).
+Hierarchical Information Clustering by Means of Topologically Embedded Graphs.
+PLoS ONE 7(3).

+<a id="5">[5]</a>
+Won-Min Song, T. Di Matteo, Tomaso Aste (2009).
+Nested hierarchies in planar graphs.
+Discrete Applied Mathematics.

+<a id="6">[6]</a>
+Amelie Hüttner, Jan-Frederik Mai and Stefano Mineo (2018).
+Portfolio selection based on graphs: Does it align with Markowitz-optimal portfolios?
+Dependence Modeling.

+<a id="7">[7]</a>
+V. Plerou, P. Gopikrishnan, B. Rosenow, L. A. N. Amaral, T. Guhr, H. E. Stanley (2001).
+A Random Matrix Approach to Cross-Correlations in Financial Data.
+Physical Review E.

+<a id="8">[8]</a>
+R. N. Mantegna (1999), Hierarchical structure in financial markets, The European Physical Journal B-Condensed Matter and Complex Systems 11.

+<a id="9">[9]</a>
+R. N. Mantegna, H. E. Stanley (1999).
+Introduction to econophysics: correlations and complexity in finance, Cambridge university press.

+<a id="10">[10]</a>
+Aditya Grover, Jure Leskovec (2016). node2vec: Scalable Feature Learning for Networks.

+<a id="11">[11]</a>
+Bijaya Adhikari, Yao Zhang, Naren Ramakrishnan, B. Aditya Prakash (2017).
+Distributed Representation of Subgraphs.

+<a id="12">[12]</a>
+石川, 刘洋溢, 连祥斌 (2020). 因子投资方法与实践.

 TODO: add more